Hyperbolic site percolation: Background

 \begin{definition} A probability measure $\mu$ is called \emph{weakly deletion-tolerant} if there exists a function $h: E\times \Om_E \rightarrow \Om_E$ such that \begin{letlist} \item for all $e$ and all $\omega\in\Om_E$, we have $\omega\setminus\{e\}\supseteq h(e,\omega)$, \item for all $e$ and all $\omega$, the difference $[\omega\setminus\{e\}]\setminus h(e,\omega)$ is finite, and \item for all $e$ and each event $A$ satisfying $\mu(A)>0$, the image of $A$ under $h(e,\cdot)$ is an event of strictly positive probability. \end{letlist} \end{definition}

 \begin{lemma}[\mbox{\cite[Thm\ 8.30]{LP}}] Let $G=(V,E)\in\sQ$ be non-amenable and one-ended, and consider $G$ embedded canonically in the plane (such an embedding exists by Theorem \ref{p21}(c)).
 Let $(\Om_E,\mu)$ be an invariant, ergodic, bond percolation on $G$, assumed to be both weakly insertion-tolerant and weakly deletion-tolerant.
-Let $N$ be the number of infinite open components, and $N^+$ the number of infinite open components of the dual process.
+For $\om\in\Om_E$, let $N(\om)$ be the number of infinite open components of $\om$, and $N^+(\om)$ the number of infinite open components of the dual process $\om^+$ given in \eqref{pdl}.
 Then

 \end{lemma}